High Conflict Situations – Six Top Tips

 As family lawyers, we see the worst of it and can assure you that anything you write is likely to end up being included in an affidavit and read by a Judge, who is tasked with the role of adjudicating your dispute.

 If the communication warrants a response, ensure that your reply is brief, to the point, and firm.
 Otherwise, if it serves no other purpose, simply ignoring it may turn out to be the best option for you.
+The eSafety Commissioner an Australian Government initiative has a good article Adult cyber abuse which give your more information.

 - Shift your focus from engaging in the conflict to problem solving